 On Sunday, March 22, Federal Reserve Bank of St. Louis president James Bullard topped them all.
 He was quoted by Bloomberg News citing the potential for a 50% quarterly drop in GDP and a 30% unemployment rate in the second quarter, in the absence of massive fiscal and monetary policy support.

 Bullard also said that with an aggressive government response, economic activity should begin to bounce back in the third quarter.
 And the fourth quarter of 2020 and the first quarter of 2021 could be “quite robust” as Americans make up for lost spending.
 “Those quarters might be boom quarters,” he said.
-As another example, Goldman Sachs forecasts a 12% growth rate in the third quarter and a 10% increase in the fourth quarter, following their expected 24% second quarter plunge (forecast as of 3/20/20).
+As another example, Goldman Sachs now forecasts a 19% growth rate in the third quarter, following their expected 34% second quarter plunge (forecast as of 3/31/20).

 As mentioned earlier, an economic slowdown—particularly an extremely sharp one due to extreme virus containment efforts—can quickly morph into a self-reinforcing negative spiral.
 Consumers cut back spending, businesses layoff workers, unemployment rises, incomes drop further, spending drops further, corporate profits drop, companies and households default on loans, companies go out of business, investment and employment drop further, etc., causing an even deeper and longer recession (if not depression) and bear market.